Here is a detailed Comparison of the OM System OM-1 vs Canon EOS R3 !

 detail.
 (However, full size can be handled by narrowing down, and

-• When shooting through glass, Micro Four Thirds, which has a deep
+full size is advantageous for the degree of freedom) - When shooting through glass, Micro Four Thirds, which has a deep

 depth of field, was at a disadvantage (the effect of glass is more

-• There is a difference in the image quality of high ISO sensitivity,
+likely to be reflected). - There is a difference in the image quality of high ISO sensitivity,

 and if you want to emphasize the image quality more, you need to